For urgent consular assistance call

 Politely decline offers, advances or attempts at conversation from bumsters.
 Take care not to offend.

 Internet scams come in many forms, including romance, friendship, business and job offers.
 These scams often originate in West African countries.
+The scammer may pose as someone they are not, or they may display a completely false identity.

 To protect yourself from scams: